This is the Professional Version.

-The most common disruptive behavioral disorder is attention-deficit/hyperactivity disorder (see Attention-Deficit/Hyperactivity Disorder (ADHD, ADD)).
+The most common disruptive behavioral disorder is attention-deficit/hyperactivity disorder (see page Attention-Deficit/Hyperactivity Disorder (ADD, ADHD)).

 Oppositional defiant disorder (ODD) is a recurrent or persistent pattern of negative, defiant, or even hostile behavior directed at authority figures.
 Diagnosis is by history.
 Treatment is with individual psychotherapy combined with family or caregiver therapy.
 Occasionally, drugs may be used to reduce irritability.